 An implicit relationship is one where two items are related to each other by virtue of having common data that creates an association between them.
 In contrast, an explicit relationship is one that an archivist manually adds a relationship between two items.

 The Digital Archive recognizes two kinds of implicit relationships:

-- When an item’s Creator or Publisher matches the Title of an Article, that item is implicitly related to the Article.
+- When an item’s Creator or Publisher matches the Title of a Reference item, that item is implicitly related to the Reference item.

 - When an item has the same Address, Place, Source, Subject, or Type as other items, that item is implicitly related to those other items.